 We do not claim ownership of content you submit or make available for inclusion on the service.
 By submitting content to The Hipstamatic Big Show, you grant Hipstamatic a royalty-free, nonexclusive, worldwide, unrestricted license to use, copy, transmit, publicly display, and distribute such content, for the limited purposes of publishing and promoting the user's content in connection with the Hipstamatic service.
 Such license shall apply with respect to any form, media, or technology now known or later developed.

 Unacceptable Content: COPYRIGHTED MATERIAL: Transmission, storage or distribution of any information, data or material in violation of any applicable law or regulation is prohibited.
 This includes, but is not limited to: copyrighted material; trademarks; rights of publicity; trade secrets or other intellectual property rights used without proper authorization; material that is obscene, defamatory, constitutes an illegal threat, or violates export control laws.
 You represent and warrant that you own or otherwise control all of the rights to the media that you post; that you have agreed to comply, and have in fact complied, with the Hipstamatic Terms of Service applicable to Hipstamatic users in general; that you have received all proper permissions and/or releases relative to all media that you post; that use of the media you store in any public album does not violate these Terms of Service and will not cause injury to any person or entity; and that you will indemnify us for all claims resulting from media you supply.
 We have the right but not the obligation to monitor all activity and edit or remove any media that in our opinion may violate these conditions.
 You understand and agree that we take no responsibility and assume no liability for any media posted by you or by any third party.
 If you post photos, videos or other media, you agree that you own the rights to the media or have permission to post them, and that you are not violating the rights of any other person, including without limitation any photographer or producer.
 PORNOGRAPHY: There is no storage and/or display of pornography or sex-related images of any kind.
 It is at our sole discretion what constitutes pornography.
 Accounts displaying or storing pornography will be deleted.
 COMMERCIAL USE: The storage and/or display of photos and videos for commercial use.
 This includes, but is not limited to photos and videos for auction or sales purposes.
 (For example: eBay, Craigslist etc.) EXPLOITATION OF CHILDREN: Material that exploits children; PHYSICAL HARM: Promotion of physical harm or injury against any group or individual; ILLEGAL ACTIVITIES: Promotion or display of instructional information supporting illegal activities; this includes, but is not limited to, instructions for the building or use of weapons, propagation of "spam" email and/or computer viruses, or any material that infringes the intellectual property rights of third parties.
+ALCOHOL: Jack Daniel’s supports responsible drinking, please make sure your entries do not feature anyone who is (or who appears to be) under the age of 25; drunk; drinking from the bottle or generally handling alcohol in an irresponsible way; driving, operating any type of machinery, or engaging in other type of activity that requires concentration to avoid injury.
+In addition, photos should not contain offensive gestures; or could be seen as offensive on the basis of gender, race, sexual orientation, religion, or culture.